Why No Chrome Master Password For Saved Passwords?

 - What if someone copies your password database to another computer?
 They still won’t be able to read it without knowing your Windows logon password.

 In fact all your Chrome passwords become unreadable if your Windows password is changed by anyone except you.
-Even tools like ChromePass can’t access them – unless you tell it your previous Windows logon password.
+Even tools like ChromePass can’t access them – unless you can tell it your current Windows logon password.

 However, remember that hacking tools can quickly find out your Windows logon password if it is a simple one i.e. less than 10 characters and not a mix of letters, numbers and symbols.

 If you use an easy to guess Windows logon password then all bets are off – someone can find that out and use it to read all your Chrome saved passwords.

-What About A Master Password?
+But What About A Master Password In Firefox?

 Setting a master password in Firefox encrypts all saved passwords to triple DES standard which is extremely secure.

-I.e. even if you had to reset your Windows password or move your Firefox database to another computer you could still view your saved passwords – if you knew the Master Password.
+I.e. even if you had to reset your Windows password or move your Firefox database to another computer you could still view your saved passwords – as long as you knew the Master Password.

 Why Doesn’t Google Chrome Have A Master Password?